dweissengruber/grafana-kiosk/README.md

 - anon (anonymous)
 - local (local user)
+- keycloak (supports OTP)
 - gcom (Hosted Grafana)

-`--username` used with local and gcom login methods
+`--username` used with local, gcom and keycloak login methods

-`--password` used with local and gcom login methods
+`--password` used with local, gcom and keycloak login methods

+`--otp-secret` used with keycloak login method

 `--ignore-certificate-errors` used with local and anonymous login methods